mui/material-ui/pages/blog/material-ui-v4-is-out.md

 Let us know the components you want! 🚀

 - **Documentation**.
 The documentation is paramount.
-We are working on a page raking mechanism that will help us better prioritize our effort on the documentation.
+We are working on a page ranking mechanism that will help us better prioritize our effort on the documentation.
 - **Use `system` in the core.** We have received great feedback on the new system package.
 Going forward, we will try to move it to the core components.
 Ideally, you should be able to use dynamic color & variants from your theme as well as have access to all the props:

 ```jsx